vladproduction/LeetCode-EOlymp-Solutions/README.md

-# Tasks-Solutions
+# LeetCode-EOlymp-Solutions
-Repository presenting by projects with tasks and approach of resolving.
-Description of the current problem in the same project (readmy, picture, etc.).
+**This repository is a collection of projects with tasks and approach of resolving.
+Description of the current problem in the same project (readmy, picture, etc.).**
+##